-An engine equipped with an electric starter requires a 12 volt starting battery.
+The engine is equipped with a 12 volt electric starter.
 Prompt starting requires sufficient battery capacity and battery cable size.
 Neither cranking performance nor starter service life will be satisfactory with an undersized battery.

 Regular, monthly maintenance of batteries may be required.
 See Periodic Maintenance and any instructions available from the equipment or battery manufacturer.
 It should be noted that as long as the equipment is operated regularly, the automatic battery recharging system on the engine should be able to maintain battery charge.
 See OUT-OF-SERVICE PROTECTION under Operation regarding battery care during storage for prolonged periods.